scala/docs.scala-lang/_sips/sips/2022-02-25-pattern-matching-with-named-fields.md

 * allows to add more fields
 * allows `@deprecatedName`
+* is the only desugaring, that doesn't use string literals

 Con:

 * How to detect that a name means the same as a position?
 Maybe detect simple patterns like the last line in the example?
-* long and verbose, without any shortcuts
+* long and verbose, without any shortcuts in sight
+* An underscore at the beginning of a name is an unheard of pattern, even in Scala.
+This could accidentally expose fields, which weren't suppose to become fields.

 #### Annotated `unapply` method